-If you are taking the steps toward building a powerful executive LinkedIn profile, or you want to optimize your existing LinkedIn profile, here are important things to keep in mind.
+If you are taking the steps toward building a powerful executive LinkedIn profile or optimizing your existing LinkedIn profile, here are essential things to keep in mind.

 An executive LinkedIn profile that is optimized can make all the difference to you on this leading professional networking site.
-It is critical you are putting forth the best first impression by following these executive LinkedIn profile branding tips.
+Put forth an excellent first impression by following these executive LinkedIn profile branding tips.

 Your branded executive LinkedIn profile will help position your promise of value to your target employers, advance your thought leadership, and expand your brand community.